Income tax

 Welcome Stamp visa holders

 Any person who resides in Barbados on the Welcome Stamp visa is treated as non-resident for income tax purposes, even if they spend in the aggregate more than 182 days in Barbados during that tax year.
-[2] If this applies to you, please note that you may be liable or become liable to income tax and/or withholding tax in the country from which your income is derived.
-In the case of any doubt, please consult a qualified tax advisor.
+[2] This is intended to prevent double taxation that might otherwise occur if such income were taxed in Barbados.
+It is not designed to extinguish income tax obligations outside Barbados.
+In case of any doubt, please seek legal advice from a qualified tax advisor.

 [1] The term 'resident' and 'ordinarily resident' for income tax purposes is defined in Section 85(5) and 85(6) respectively of the Income Tax Act, Cap.
 73.